Jesus established his Church that we would experience His love in community. He commands us to "love one another." (see John 13:34-35)

-Elders: Our congregation is broken into geographic zones, with an elder caring for each family in his zone.
+Elders: Our congregation is broken into geographic zones, with an Elder caring for each family in his zone.
 Elders regulary pray for the people entrusted to them, make periodic contacts with their people and may even make visits to their people to provide care.
-The Elderts support the Pastors in the care of the congregation.
-One elder each Sunday is the "Elder of the Day."
+The Elders support the Pastors in the care of the congregation.
+One Elder each Sunday is the "Elder of the Day."
 He spends the morning praying for the congregation and her mission as we are gathered for worship.
-The Elder of the Day will also assit with distribution of the Lord's Supper and is available to pray with people after each worship service (and throughout the morning.)
+The Elder of the Day will also assist with distribution of the Lord's Supper and is available to pray with people after each worship service (and throughout the morning.)

 Stephen Ministry: "Stephen Ministry is the one-to-one lay caring ministry that takes place in congregations that use the Stephen Ministries system.
 Stephen Ministry congregations equip and empower lay caregivers—called Stephen Ministers—to provide high-quality, confidential, Christ-centered care to people who are hurting."
 Our congregation has several trained Stephen Ministers.
 If you would like this training, please contact the Church Office.
 If you would like to be matched with a Stephen Minister for care, please contact Pastor Randall.

 Prayer Chain: Over 40 people regularly respond to email requests for prayer for OSL members and friends.
 If you have a prayer request, please feel free to contact the Church Office.
 (Please make sure you have approval to share any confidential information!)
 You may also contact the Church Office if you would like to be added to the chain of people who will faithfully pray for these requests as they come in.
 Send emails here.